 What must we do?

-It seems an insoluble situation in which supply and demand do not meet and those who lose are the small municipalities and their residents.
+It seems an insoluble situation in which supply and demand do not meet and those who lose out are the small municipalities and their residents.

 What are the steps to enhance this tourism?

-The first step is to enhance the awareness of the potential of a territory with a classification of material and intangible heritage.
-The logic is quite similar to that followed by UNESCO with its two programs ‘World Heritage’ for monuments and physical treasures and ‘Treasures of Humanity’ for people and intangibles.
+The first step is to enhance the awareness of the potential of a territory with a classification of both material and intangible heritage.
+The logic is quite similar to that followed by UNESCO with its two programmes ‘World Heritage’ for monuments and physical treasures and ‘Treasures of Humanity’ for people and intangibles.
 I am reminded that the pizza of the Neapolitan pizza makers is UNESCO heritage.

 This second step ends with the organization of events and experiences.
 A sort of small tourist package of varying duration: from one hour to two or more days.
 The real secret of success is love by the promoter of the activity.
 The uniqueness of a tourist experience is given by the scope of the emotions it receives that have a strong human component.

 At this point the first three words are communication, communication, communication.
-One of the most common mistakes is that small businesses consider communication a cost and not an investment and this clips their wings.
+One of the most common mistakes is that small businesses consider communication a cost and not an investment and this ‘clips their wings’.

-It is clear that with the decline of the reputation and role of the major newspapers the web has been populated by many bloggers, influencers and associations and it is difficult to understand what choice to make that can lead to maximum return on investment.
+It is clear that, with the decline of the reputation and role of the major newspapers, the web has been populated by many bloggers, influencers and associations and it is difficult to understand what choice to make that can lead to maximum return on investment.

-It is also true that the web is always more expensive than imagined and if on the one hand technology has now very affordable prices (you can build a basic site with a few hundred euros), the contents have become more and more important.
+It is also true that the web is always more expensive than imagined and if on the one hand technology has now very affordable prices (you can build a basic site with a few hundred euros), the quality of the contents has become more and more important.
 Edu-tainment writing for the web (at the same time information and entertainment) requires experience, information processing skills and above all the knowledge of at least two languages (normally English +) to attract international interest, and the ability to relate and communicate with other cultures.